liminghao0914/user-component-dataset/README.md

 # Introduction

 Welcome to the user-component-dataset open-source dataset!
 This dataset is intended for use in [PartFlow](https://github.com/liminghao0914/PartFlow).
-It contains 85081  items of component states in sequence with timestamps and is released under the [license type, such as "MIT" or "CC BY-SA 4.0"].
+It contains 85081  items of component states in sequence with timestamps and is released under the MIT LICENSE.

 # Data Description